 In Sydney, it was a different story.
 The founder of Sushi World recognised that there was a gap in the market for a fast food that was perceived as healthier.
 The first Sushi World store opened at Chatswood in 1996 and, embracing franchising, as of 2018 had 18 stores nationally.

 There is now plenty of competition.
-In 1998 the first Sushi Sushi store opened in Melbourne’s “little Asia” suburb of Box Hill and now claims to be the largest take-away sushi chain in Australia, with more than 120 stores.
+In 1998 the first Sushi Sushi store opened in Melbourne’s “little Asia” suburb of Box Hill and at the time of writing (2018) claimed to be the largest take-away sushi chain in Australia, with more than 120 stores.

 Coming later to the take-away sushi business was Sushi Hub, opening its first store in October 2006 in an alley in Cabramatta.
 By the end of 2018 this chain had close to 70 stores operating across New South Wales, Victoria, Queensland, Australian Capital Territory and Western Australia.
 Like other sushi chains, most of the outlets are in shopping centre food courts.